-We have a large number of Organic growers , this process takes years to become certified.
-What will happen to their livelihood, who will compensate them or other growers for loss of income?

-Jobs will be lost in all sectors of the industry and people will leave the area.

-This mine sits near Lawson Creek and feeds into the Gudgegong River onto Burrendong Dam.
-This is a source of water for irrigation for a great number of wineries along the catchment, from Lue to Gulgong and beyond.
+This mine sits near Lawson Creek and feeds into the Cudgegong River and then onto the Burrendong Dam.
+This is the main source of irrigation water for a substantial number of wineries along the catchment from Lue to Gulgong and beyond.

-We have concerns for Acid Mine Drainage.
-Acid mine drainage, acid and metalliferous drainage (AMD), or acid rock drainage (ARD) is the outflow of acidic water from metal mines this mine being Silver , Lead and Zinc
+We also have some very serious concerns regarding the effects of potential Acid Mine Drainage.
+Acid mine drainage, acid and metalliferous drainage (AMD), or acid rock drainage (ARD) is the outflow of acidic water from metal mines this mine being lead and zinc and silver

 Acid rock drainage occurs naturally within some environments as part of the rock weathering process but is exacerbated by large-scale earth disturbances characteristic of mining and other large construction activities, usually within rocks containing an abundance of sulphide minerals.
 Areas where the earth has been disturbed may create acid rock drainage.
 In many localities, the liquid that drains is be highly acidic, and in such cases it is treated as acid rock drainage.
 This liquid often contains highly toxic metals, such as copper or iron.
 These, combined with reduced pH, have a detrimental impact on the streams aquatic environments.

 Acidic drainage is detected within 2–5 years after mining begins, whereas at other mines, it is not detected for several decades.
 Content testing is required to determine the leaching.
 In addition, acidic drainage may be generated for decades or centuries after it is first detected.
 For this reason, acid mine drainage is considered a serious long-term environmental problem associated with mining.

-Bowdens have stated that this mine once mining has cessed will cover the waste rock with a 1.5 mm plastic covering and then soil and grass.
-No trees can be planted as this could compromise the lining.

-The leaching from this rock when lining compromised will go into Lawson Creek and into the Mudgee water system down stream.
-No irrigation can be drawn from the river as will be a toxic stream.
+The leaching from this rock when the lining is compromised will go into Lawson Creek and into the Mudgee water system down stream.
+No irrigation can be drawn from the river as it will be a toxic stream.

+Who will supply us with fresh water for producing and processing some of Australia’s finest wines?

+Bowdens have stated that once mining has ceased they will cover the waste rock with a 1.5 mm plastic tarp covering or Geotech and then a thin layer of soil.
+No trees can be planted on this site as this could compromise and penetrate the lining.

-We are not experts, just simple grape and wine producers but this would have a huge affect on the Mudgee Wine and Visitor economy, no more swimming in rivers and definitely no irrigation on the grapes.
+We are not experts, just simple grape and wine producers, but the experts have told us this proposed mine has the potential to have a huge effect on the Mudgee Wine and Visitor economy especially as some aspects are trial systems, not yet proven.
+Say goodbye to our community amenity - no more swimming in rivers and definitely no irrigation on the grapes.

-Further job losses as production will be down, and incomes reduced.

-Who will supply us with fresh water for producing and processing some of Australia’s finest wines.

-Mr Huen Hook can’t be wrong, we are a region that has the best of the best and that can’t be put into a dollar figure.
-We strive for perfection in all our operations.

-This will kill the wine industry in Mudgee and the reputation of the #1 Tourist destination in Australia.
+This will have a huge impact on a historic, proven, viable, intergenerational, family based manufacturing businesses and the potential to destroy the Mudgee Wine and Grape industry along with our reputation as the #1 Top Tourist Town destination in Australia.

-The Mudgee Wine Association strongly opposes to the Bowdens Silver Mine in its currently proposed format.
+We, the Mudgee Wine Association, are strongly opposed to the Bowdens Silver Mine proceeding in the proposed current format.

-IPC
+You, the IPC Commissioners have the power to shape and determine if the state goes for short term financial gains over long term community livelihoods in this, our little part of the world – please consider well.